Who Refers To ATR

-Only Authorized Portals within the recovery community can refer to ATR
+ATR is not a self- referral program – only Authorized Portals within the designated recovery community areas can refer to ATR.

-We are currently only accepting electronic referrals from a set list of providers/programs from within each city ATR operates (Boston, Worcester, Springfield/Holyoke and New Bedford).
-Only referrals from our Authorized Referral Portals can be processed and scheduled for ATR intakes.
-Due to our limited capacity, we are unable to add any new referral portals at this time.
-We understand that there are those who could benefit from, and/or, who have specifically requested these types of services and apologize for the inconvenience.
+We are currently only accepting electronic referrals from a set list of providers/programs from within each city ATR operates (Boston, Worcester, Springfield/Holyoke, Lowell and New Bedford), so we are only processing referrals from the Authorized Referral Portals within each city.
+We understand that there is greater demand than ATR can service at the current time, yet unfortunately we are unable to add any new referral portals at this time.

-All referral portals have been notified and trained in the newly executed electronic referral process.
 If you still have questions as to whether you are authorized to refer to the ATR program, please contact firstname.lastname@example.org listing your name, the name of your program and the location of your program.
-As a reminder we are only able to work with agencies and serve those residing in Boston, Worcester, Springfield/Holyoke and New Bedford.

 Follow these steps to refer an individual to ATR